hisschemoller/nwjs-tutorial/README.md

 ## <a name="windows-installer"></a>Create a Windows installer (.exe file)

-INNO Setup is voted best at https://www.slant.co/topics/4794/versus/~inno-setup_vs_setup-factory_vs_advanced-installer.
+INNO Setup is voted best [here at Slant](https://www.slant.co/topics/4794/versus/~inno-setup_vs_setup-factory_vs_advanced-installer).
 So that's what I decided to use.

 - Download Inno Setup from http://www.jrsoftware.org/isdl.php (The current version is innosetup-5.6.1.exe)
 - Install Inno Setup as usual for Windows applications.